rmusser01/Lair/README.md

 Running the start.sh script performs the following:
 * Installs stunnel
 * Edits stunnel.conf file
-* Generates keypair for SSL using openssl
+* Generates keypair for SSL using OpenSSL
 * Installs Node.js+Meteor.js+Lair application
-* Creates mongoDB db for Lair as well as users/admins for said db
+* Creates MongoDB db for Lair as well as users/admins for said db
 * Launches MongoDB daemon listener on 127d.0.0.1:11015
 * Launches Node.js web server on 127.0.0.1:11016 ; hosts  Lair application
 * Launches Node.js proxy, listening on 127.0.0.1:11013 ; Downgrades SSL connections to HTTP for communication between the server and application running on server